 The following information will help you prove fault in a car accident and ultimately strengthen your case.

 Car Accidents and Police Reports

 Police don't always come to the scene of an accident, but if they do, the officer will probably have to make some sort of official report about the accident.
 The police generally come to accidents that involve injuries, but they often stop at non-injury accidents as well.
-If they do show up at your accident, be sure to ask the officer how to get a copy of the report once it's filed.
+If they do show up at your accident, be sure to ask the officer for the report number and how to get a copy of the report once it's filed.

 Sometimes police officers don't show up at an accident.
-In places where police resources are limited, the parties often have to report the accident to the closest police station.
+In places where police resources are limited, the parties often have to report the accident to the closest police station if injuries or significant property damage have occurred.
 After filing a police report, investigators may pick up your report and conduct their own inquiries.
 You can obtain copies of these reports.

 Police reports are the written recollections of the officer that studied the accident.
 These reports often contain great evidence about liability, such as the officer's opinion that one car was speeding based on the officer's observations of the length of the skid-marks.
 Officers also often indicate whether they issued any traffic tickets at the scene of an accident.